Pakistan army shelling Afghan border areas: officials

 He said at least 30 shells had landed in neighbouring Nuristan province.

-A Pakistan military official said clashes took place between troops and Afghan militants throughout Saturday, but denied that hundreds of rockets and mortars had been used.

-The incident follows more than a month of shelling by Pakistan's military in June and July that Afghanistan said had killed at least 42 civilians.
+The shelling comes amid heightened tensions between the two countries and follows more than a month of shelling by Pakistan's military in June and July that Afghanistan said had killed at least 42 civilians.

-It led to protests in several Afghan provinces in July demanding a military response, but President Hamid Karzai overruled his defence and interior ministers who had sought permission to return fire.
+It led to protests in several Afghan provinces in July demanding a military response, but President Hamid Karzai refused to bow to pressure, overruling his defense and interior ministers who had sought permission to return fire.

 Dangam is a mountainous area bordering Pakistan's lawless tribal areas.